If you are like most people, chances are, you have things in life that you're dissatisfied with.

 If anything, just like it'd be awkward to promote environmental protection when you yourselves have little connection to the wild, it'd be equally awkward to talk about the larger sustainability issues when your personal sustainability is at stake.

-Whichever way you think about it, the first principle here is that you ought to be sustainable at the personal level, so that one day, you can hopefully carry on the weight of your community — and then extend that to the larger world.
+Whichever way you think about it, the first principle here is that you ought to be sustainable at the personal level, so that one day, you can stop spilling your problems to others and hopefully carry on the weight of your community — and then extend that to the larger world.

 Taking Care of Yourself vs. Taking Care of Your Surrounding

-Now you might be asking: "isn't blatant self-interest a primary reason why we have so many problems in this world?"
+Now you might be asking: "isn't blatant self-interest the primary reason why we have so many problems in this world?"
 And in many cases, you'd be right.

 For example:

-But because of that, your goal has just become a bit grander.
+But because of that, you now have a good reason to pursue a goal that is a bit grander.
 Namely:

 Not only do you need to make yourself more sustainable, but you also need to do it in a way that does not degrade of your surrounding as well.

-Either way, your priority remains on making yourselves as sustainable as possible.
-After all, your actions — be it your habits, your consumption pattern, your lifestyle or your diet — are a big part why the world is what it is today.
+But either way, your priority remains in making yourself to be as sustainable as possible.
+After all, your actions — be it your habits, your consumption pattern, your lifestyle or your diet — are a big part of why the world is what it is today.

 Honing Your Craft

-Once you realize the importance of sustainabilizing yourself without destabilizing your surrounding, here are a few things you can do to start moving towards that goal:
+Once you realize the importance of sustainabilizing yourself without destabilizing your surrounding, there are a few things you can do to start moving towards that goal:

-And as you do so from the morning to the night, you still need to continue to educate yourself and culminate the true know-hows — so as to not fall victim to ignorance, pseudo-solutions and tempting ideologies.
+Even as you do so from day to night, you still need to continue to educate yourself and culminate your true know-hows — so as to not fall victim to ignorance, pseudo-solutions and tempting ideologies.

-But once you're able to act sustainably, you'll be able to take care of others and propagate your messages of sustainability to your community and the outer world in a way that truly benefits the humanity.
+But once you're able to act sustainably, you'll be able to take care of others and propagate your messages of sustainability to the outer world — in a way that truly benefits the humanity.

-And as you do, you'll progress from a wandering being, a self-focused being to a self-loving being and a selfless being.
-You'll acquire a global consciousness that allows you to "transcend" as an individual (a term coined by psychologist Abraham Maslow).
+And as you do, you'll progress from being a wandering, self-focused being to a self-loving and selfless being.
+You'll acquire a global consciousness that allows you to "transcend" from being an individual to an entity that is more globally informed.

-But if you ignore it, you could end up like a blind leading other blinds on how to behave and act, propagating mistakes, short-term thinking, wrongdoings and half-truth to the world.
+But if you ignore it, you could end up like a blind leading other blinds on how to behave and act, propagating mistakes, short-term thinking, wrongdoings and half-truths to the world.

-After all, being a sustainabilitist is all about having a solid foundation, and a solid foundation starts with oneself.
+After all, being sustainable is all about having a solid foundation, and that solid foundation starts with oneself.